 Cobb County middle school teacher, Kelsey Benson, says she and her students enjoy using the platform’s projector games to practice the Georgia standards.
 A local student, Alyssa, says: “USATestprep is a really good study site.
 I use it before all of my tests, and I always get As.
 USATestprep really has helped me for all tests…”

 Founder Jay Eckard sees agile companies benefiting from this sea of change by using tech to allow for even greater customization of curricula.
 One way USATestprep is working to stay ahead of the curve is with a new game arcade.
-Students earn points to redeem in the arcade by completing practice assignment from their teachers.
+Students earn points to redeem in the arcade by completing practice assignments from their teachers.
 Since the launch of the arcade last school year, USATestprep has seen an increase in students’ scores on practice work.

 - This past school year, Kennesaw-based USATestprep helped over 63,000 teachers prepare their 2,000,000 students for high-stakes testing.